SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

-They take also the Aiguille du Midi cable car.
-They have skis to go from the Aiguille du Midi to the foot of the La Fourche couloir, but they are not good enough skiers and their loads are too heavy, so they leave the skis at the bottom of the first slope.
+They take also the Aiguille du Midi cable car with skis to go from the Aiguille du Midi to the foot of the La Fourche couloir; but they are not good enough skiers and their loads are heavy, so they leave the skis at the bottom of the first slope.

-Meanwhile Walter Bonatti has planned to make the first winter ascent of The Pear.
-A much more difficult ascent than the Brenva Spur starting also from the refuge-bivouac of La Fourche.
-The route is to the left of the Brenva Spur.
+Meanwhile Walter Bonatti has planned to make the first winter ascent of The Pear, a much more difficult ascent than the Brenva Spur to the left of the Brenva Spur starting also from the refuge-bivouac of La Fourche.
 His rope mate is Silvano Gheser, a lieutenant and ski-climbing instructor of the Alpini.

-They start on the 18th for a reconnaissance to La Fourche refuge-bivouac and find ideal conditions.
-Coming down they see two dots high on the Brenva, Le Duf and le Yeti, going fairly fast.
+On the 18th they make a reconnaissance to La Fourche refuge-bivouac and find ideal conditions.
+Coming down they see two dots high on the Brenva: Le Duf and le Yeti, going fairly fast.